doMoreCode/awsome-thinking-about-code/README.md

-# awsome-thinking-about-cpp
+# awsome-thinking-about-code

-notes about cpp technology and life
+notes about technology and life

 0x00 start